Bournemouth Bobcats: Reformation

 The Bobcats reformed in 2009 and entered BAFA Community Leagues as an associate member in 2010.
 The newly formed Bobcats played 5 games (2–3) over the 2010 summer months, concluding with a 34–12 win over Bristol Apache away.

 Recent history

 2011

-In 2011, after losing their opening three matches the Bobcats bounced back against the Gloucester Banshees beating them both away then at home to go 2–3 with a new offensive co-ordinator.
-In the following games, the Bobcats lost away at South Wales and at home to the eventual Division Winners Reading in a close game.
+In 2011, after losing their opening three matches, the Bobcats bounced back against the Gloucester Banshees, beating them away then at home to go 2–3 with a new offensive co-ordinator.
+In the following games, the Bobcats lost away at South Wales and at home to the eventual division winners Reading in a close game.
 The Bobcats then had a fantastic win against the well established Cornish Sharks beating them at home 20–12.
-Another win against their main rivals the Bristol Apache at home and a loss in the final game to South Wales; the Bobcats ended their first season with a very respectable 4–6 record.
+Another win against their main rivals the Bristol Apache at home and a loss in the final game to South Wales; the Bobcats ended their first season with a 4–6 record.

 2012

 2012 saw the Bobcats re-enter the British leagues with a new head coach, Derek Burridge.
-It was an excellent inaugural season that ended up with an exceptional 4–6 record with wins against three out of the five clubs in the division.
+The inaugural season ended up with a 4–6 record with wins against three out of the five clubs in the division.